Aro1914/AroTable/README.md

 ### The **dropDuplicates()** method

-The **dropDuplicates()** removes all integers with multiple occurrences from the AroTable.
+The **dropDuplicates()** removes all numbers with multiple occurrences from the AroTable.
 Returns true if successful, returns false if not:

 ```js
 const aroTable = new AroTable(1,2,3,4,2,3,4,5,6,6,6,3);